oluwasegun31/oluwasegun31/README.md

 <h1 align="left">Hi 👋, I'm Olowosoyo Oluwasegun</h1>
 <h3 align="left">I'm a self-taught Front-End developer willing to learn more and grow daily</h3>

-- 🔭 I’m currently working on [JS Projects](https://oluwasegun31.github.io/portfolio-js/) , A voluntary project on [Speak Nigeria](https://www.speak-nigeria.com/)
+- 🔭 I’m currently working on JS Projects and a voluntary project on [Speak Nigeria](https://www.speak-nigeria.com/)

-- 🌱 I’m currently learning **Full stack development from @zuri and also personally learning CSS frameworks and ReactJs**
+- 🌱 I’m currently learning CSS frameworks and ReactJs**

 - 👯 I’m looking to collaborate on **any Frontend Development project available for experience**